Les Mayfield

-Les Mayfield (born in Albuquerque, New Mexico) is an American retired film director and producer.
+Les Mayfield (born November 30, 1959) is an American retired film director and producer.

 Career

 Shortly after graduating the USC School of Cinematic Arts, Les Mayfield formed the ZM Productions with schoolmate George Zaloom.
 Until its closure in 1998, the company had produced films and television programs such as Hearts of Darkness: A Filmmaker's Apocalypse, The Computer Wore Tennis Shoes, and The Cape in 16 years.

 Mayfield made his feature-film debut in 1992 with the comedy Encino Man starring Pauly Shore and Brendan Fraser.
 It was followed by Miracle on 34th Street, starring Richard Attenborough, in 1994, and Flubber, starring Robin Williams, in 1997.
 He directed the Martin Lawrence comedy Blue Streak in 1999.

 In the 2000s, Mayfield directed the Western American Outlaws starring Colin Farrell, and the comedies The Man, starring Samuel L. Jackson and Eugene Levy, in 2005 and Code Name: The Cleaner in 2007, starring Cedric the Entertainer.